 Excellent toughness – upto -40°C

 PBT offers applications in various industries thanks to its versatile nature and excellent physical properties.
-The vast range of valuable properties gives tremendous advantages to both designers and processors.
+The vast range of valuable properties gives both designers and processors tremendous advantages.

 - Industrial Applications